 - 3 cups mini marshmallows

-- Preheat the oven to 350 F. Line an 8×8 cake pan with aluminium foil and non-stick cooking spray.
+- Preheat the oven to 350 F. Line an 8x8" or 9x9" cake pan with parchment paper and spray with cooking spray.

-- Process graham crackers, sugar, and salt in a food processor until the crackers are crushed.
-Add the melted butter and process until the mixture resembles sand.
+- Process graham crackers, sugar, and salt in a food processor until the crackers are crumbs.
+Add the melted butter and pulse until the mixture resembles wet sand.

-- Spread the graham cracker mixture into the 8×8 cake pan, pressing down firmly until the mixture is packed (don't forget the sides, too).
+- Spread the graham cracker mixture into the square cake pan, pressing down firmly with a measuring cup until the mixture is packed (don't forget the sides, too).

 - Bake for about 10-15 minutes.
-Let the graham crackers cool for about 20 minutes.
+Let the graham crackers cool for a few minutes.

-- Melt your chocolate in the microwave very carefully in 30 second increments.
-Then stir, put it back in for 30 more seconds, etc. until it’s melted.
-Pour chocolate over the cooled graham cracker mixture.
+- Melt your chocolate and vanilla extract in the microwave very carefully in 30 second increments.
+Then stir and repeat process until all chocolate is melted.
+This will ensure your chocolate doesn't burn.
+Pour warm chocolate over the cooled graham cracker crust.

-- Gently place about 3 cups of marshmallows over the chocolate in a single layer, pressing gently down on the marshmallows so they are securely resting on the chocolate.
+- Gently place about 3 cups of marshmallows over the chocolate in a single layer, pressing gently down on the marshmallows so they are securely resting in the chocolate.

-- Place whole pan until the broiler for about 2 minutes or until the marshmallows are nice and toasty.
-Let the bars cool until cutting them with a greased knife.
+- Place whole pan until the broiler for 1-2 minutes or until the marshmallows are toasted on top (DON'T LET THEM BURN!).
+Let the bars cool slightly before cutting them with a greased knife.